Why Do Hard Drives Show Less Space Than Advertised?

 As mentioned above, with each level, there’s an increase in the prefix which also increases the total space discrepancy.
 Here is the difference in each level to compare the actual and the advertised space:

 - Gigabyte difference = 73,741,824 bytes

 - Terabyte difference = 99,511,627,776 bytes

-According to this difference, for each gigabyte space in your hard drive, there will be 73,741,824 bytes or approx 70.3 MB of less disk space available in the Windows.
+According to this difference, for each gigabyte space in your hard drive, there will be 73,741,824 bytes or approx 70.3 MB of less disk space available in Windows.

 There can also be some other reasons for space discrepancies such as hidden software partitions.
 Possibly, your program needs to create a separate partition on the hard drive for proper functioning and that might reduce the available space.
-Also, formatting hard drive results in reducing the space.
+Also, formatting the hard drive results in reducing the space.
 When you format your hard disk drive, not only all your data is lost but also the functional storage space may become less than its unformatted capacity.
 The issue of data loss can be solved by professionals like WD data recovery specialists while the issue of capacity is not always something that you need to fix.